HyperviewHQ/hyperview_docs/documentation/outlet-control/index.rst

 - Server Technology
 - Tripp Lite

-If you would like Hyperview to add support for a new model or manufacturer please contract Hyperview support.
+If you would like Hyperview to add support for a new model or manufacturer please contact Hyperview support.

 ====================
 Using outlet control